Marine Prunier

 My academic career has taken me to various universities in Switzerland, Belgium, France and Canada, where I had the opportunity to work on several research topics in astrophysics but also in aerospace engineering and planetary sciences.
 I am also a passionate sky-watcher and have had several experiences as an astronomer along the way!

-Beyond research, I have consistently dedicated efforts to communicate science to the general public and advocate for the inclusion of women in science.
-For years, I have been engaged in youth outreach through Space@yourservice in Lausanne, Switzerland, promoting space science for all, and with Club Mars in Toulouse, a Red Planet-focused science popularization association.
+Beyond research, I'm involved in communicating science to the general public and promoting the inclusion of women in science.
+For years, I have been engaged in youth outreach through Space@yourservice in Lausanne, Switzerland, promoting space science for all, and with Club Mars in France, a Red Planet-focused science popularization association.
 I am also co-organiser of Astronomy on Tap in Montreal, with regular monthly events in bars around the city.
+Go check the OUTREACH tab.

 Don't hesitate to reach out, my CONTACT infomations are here.